|

 Interstate, past the merging traffic from vehicles exiting the Interstate,

-and finally over the bridge into New Hampshire that was shrowded
+and finally over the bridge into New Hampshire which was shrowded

 in a fog eminating from the river during the early morning hours.